pixeldroid/programming-pages/lib/doc-source/_layout_api/layout.md

     optional: boolean
     description: string
   ```

+  The inheritance chain should be provided as a yaml array named `parent_layout`.

+  See the usage section below for an illustration of how to invoke this layout in a documentation file.
 parent_layout: [ "page", "base", "compress" ]
 parameters:
   - { name: "title", type: "string", description: "filename of layout, without extension" }